OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 #### 5.3.2 Custom authentication

 For custom authentication methods you can plug an authentication extension into the API.
 To do so, set the environment variable `OPENBB_API_AUTH_EXTENSION` with the name of the extension you want to use.
-Don't forget to set `OPENBB_API_AUTH` to `True` as well.

 The extension entry point defined in the respective "pyproject.toml should be similar to